On the properties of X-ray corona in Seyfert 1 galaxies: Spectral Analysis

 The spectra of a few sources could not be well-fitted using either \textsc{xillver} or \textsc{relxill}.
 In those sources, where significant narrow Fe-K$\alpha$ emission lines were detected, we used Model$-$1c, in which we fitted \textsc{relxill} and \textsc{xillver} together.
 Between these two components $\Gamma$, $\rm{kT_{e}}$ and $AF_{e}$ were tied together and kept as free parameters during the fitting.
 The other parameters were treated similarly as described earlier in Model$-$1a and Model$-$1b.
 We could constrain $\rm{E_{cut}}$ for 73 sources from the model fits.
 The summary of the spectral analysis from this model fits to the spectra given in Table \ref{table-2}.

 Out of 112 sources, we used Model$-$1a in 86 sources to estimate different coronal parameters.
 In 20 out of the remaining 26 Seyferts, the presence of a broad emission line was confirmed.
 To take care of the relativistic broadening of the Fe-K$\alpha$ line, we fitted the spectra of those sources with Model$-$1b.
 In the other six sources (ARK 564, MCG-06-30-15, Mrk 1044, Mrk 279, NGC 3783 and NGC 4051), we used a \textsc{xillver} component in addition to \textsc{relxill} (Model$-$1c), since one model alone could not fit the reflection spectra properly.
 The distributions of $\Gamma$ and $\rm{E_{cut}}$ as found from the Model$-$1 fits are given in Fig. \ref{figure-2}.
-The median value of $\Gamma$ as obtained from the analysis using Model$-$1 was found to be 1.79$\pm$0.18, which is consistent with the median values of $\Gamma$ as found from the broad-band analysis of the unobscured sources by \cite{Ricci_2017}.
-Using only the constrained $\rm{E_{cut}}$, a median of 104$\pm$72 keV is obtained.
+The median value of $\Gamma$ as obtained from the analysis using Model$-$1 was found to 1.79$\pm$0.02, which is consistent with the median value of $\Gamma$ as found from the broad-band analysis of the unobscured sources by \cite{Ricci_2017}.
+Using only the constrained $\rm{E_{cut}}$, a median of 104$\pm$8 keV was obtained.
+The errors on the median values represent the statistical uncertainties, calculated as the standard deviation of the distribution divided by the square root of the sample size ($\sigma$/$\sqrt{N}$, where N is the number of data points).
 The broad-band spectral fit using Model$-$1c with the data to model residue for the source Mrk 279 is presented in Fig. \ref{figure-4}.